guptaishant/wiki-Kubernetes/13_Probes_Lab.md

 kubectl apply -f elastic-deployment.yaml
 ```

-Once after that, we need to create the service of elasticsearch
+Once after that we need to create the service of elasticsearch

 ```yaml
 ---